-A former stewardship intern and recent seasonal employee, Nathan Kossnar, reflects on his journey on the Pacific Crest Trail during fire season and the solar eclipse, and his work for Columbia Land Trust.
+A former stewardship intern and recent seasonal employee, Nathan Kossnar, reflects on his journey on the Pacific Crest Trail and his work for Columbia Land Trust.

 I have spent the last two summers with Columbia Land Trust’s stewardship team; last year as an intern and most recently as a seasonal employee this summer.
 This August, I was fortunate enough to take personal time off to hike along the Oregon Cascades from Crater Lake National Park to the Columbia River Gorge, a trip totaling 300 miles across some of the most beautiful terrain the state has to offer; Mount Thielson, Diamond Peak, Three Sisters, Mount Washington, Three Fingered Jack, Mount Hood, and ending at the Oregon-Washington border, the Land Trust’s namesake, the mighty Columbia River.